 PJFF35 closed with the audience favorite documentary Soft Vengeance and the presentation of the Tikkun Olam Award to guest of honor Albie Sachs.

-PJFF 34 Opening Night: Anywhere Else
+PJFF 34 Opening Night Film: Anywhere Else

 Actor Neta Riskin joined us for our Opening Night celebration, followed by a private reception for PJFF Sponsors and Supporters.